Lowndes County Freedom Organization: Legacy

-In 1970, the LCFO merged with the Alabama Democratic Party.
-This resulted in former LCFO candidates winning public offices.
-Among them was Hulett, who was elected Sheriff of Lowndes County.
+In 1970, after the electoral failures in 1966 and 1968, the LCFO merged with the Alabama Democratic Party.
+This merger resulted in former LCFO candidates winning public offices.
+Among them was John Hulett, who was elected sheriff of Lowndes County.
 Hulett served in this position for 22 years before serving three terms as a probate judge.
+Hulett’s election as sheriff was particularly significant, as he became the first Black sheriff of Lowndes County, a place once known as “Bloody Lowndes” for its history of racial violence and voter suppression.
+His leadership symbolized the success of Black political empowerment in the region, paving the way for greater African American representation in local government.